 Investments: works of art can also be good investments.
 According to Radio-Canada, the value of the paintings of several Canadian and Quebec artists has increased exponentially these past years, particularly since the 2008 financial crisis, an increase that can be higher than those of many stock portfolios.

-What motivates donors? in Connect with donors: A guide for the arts to build relationships with donors, Australia Business Arts Foundation, pages 9-12.
+What motivates donors? in Connect with donors: A guide for the arts to build relationships with donors, Creative Partnerships Australia

 Why Do People Donate to Charity?
 An American perspective.